STARS4ALL/TESS-IDA-TOOLS/README.md

 # TESS-IDA-TOOLS

-Collection of utilities to download and analize TESS Photometer Network data from IDA files
+Collection of utilities to download and analize TESS Photometer Network data from IDA files.

+This file is an index to the several utilities:

+* [get-tess-ida](get-tess-ida.md).
+Get TESS-W IDA monthly files from NextCloud server.